i2p/i2p.www/i2p2www/spec/proposals/149-b32-encrypted-ls2.rst

   {% highlight lang='text' %}
 flag (1 byte)
-    bit 0: 0 for one-byte sigtypes, 1 for two-byte sigtypes bit 1: 0 for no secret, 1 for appended secret bit 2: 0 for no per-client auth, 1 for appended per-client privkey bits 7-3: Unused, set to 0
+    bit 0: 0 for one-byte sigtypes, 1 for two-byte sigtypes bit 1: 0 for no secret, 1 if secret is required bit 2: 0 for no per-client auth,
+           1 if client private key is required bits 7-3: Unused, set to 0

   public key sigtype (1 or 2 bytes as indicated in flags)